-• Comprehensive Income and Expenditure Statement (Page 2) - this shows the accounting cost in the year of providing services in accordance with IFRS rather than the amount to be funded from taxation.
+Comprehensive Income and Expenditure Statement (Page 2) - this shows the accounting cost in the year of providing services in accordance with IFRS rather than the amount to be funded from taxation.

-The Net Cost of Service has increased from £15.491m in 2021/22 to £19.037m in 2022/23.
-Expenditure in the Growth and Culture Directorate has reduced by £2.699m between 2021/22 and 2022/23, this difference primarily relates to a reduction in employee expenses, capital charges and third-party payments.
-The expenditure in the Housing and Property Directorate has increased by £3.394m between 2021/22 and 2022/23 which primarily relates to an increase in capital charges, supplies and services and premises expenses, this is offset by a reduction in employee and transport expenditure.
-Expenditure in the Corporate Directorate has reduced by £0.905m between 2021/22 and 2022/23 which primarily relates to a reduction in employee expenses of £0.962m.
-There has been a reduction in income received from government grants and contributions of £4.705m, this is due to a reduction of £0.460m in Housing Benefit income, and a £4.5m reduction in income from government grants which relates to grant income the council received in 2021/22 to fund expenditure relating to the Household Support Fund, Discretionary Business Grants, Test and Trace and the Leisure Recovery Fund.
+The Net Cost of Service has increased from £19.037m in 2022/23 to £21.397m in 2023/24.
+Expenditure in the Growth and Culture Directorate has increased by £0.405m between 2022/23 and 2023/24, this difference primarily relates to an increase in employee expenses and supplies and services, offset by a reduction in premises expenses.
+The expenditure in the Housing and Projects Directorate has increased by £1.375m between 2022/23 and 2023/24 which primarily relates to an increase in supplies and services and premises expenses, this is offset by a reduction in employee expenses.
+Expenditure in the Corporate, Governance & Public Protection Service Directorate has increased by £0.672m between 2022/23 and 2023/24 which primarily relates to an increase in capital charges of £0.534m.
+There has been an increase in income received from government grants and contributions of £4.396m, this is due to an increase of £0.820m in Housing Benefit income, and a £3.6m increase in income from government grants which relates to grant income the council received in 2023/24 to fund expenditure relating to the Household Support Fund, Afghan Re-settlement Grant, Homes for Ukraine, Energy Bill Support Scheme, Swimming Pool Support Fund and UK Shared Prosperity Fund.

-The movement in Financing and Investment Income and Expenditure is technical in nature.
-The decrease of £2.619m consists, a reduction of £1.129m on net interest on the pension liability, a movement of £0.751m in the fair value of investment property, an increase of £1.589m on investment income and a £0.519m movement in the value of the property fund investment due to a decrease in value during 2022/23.
+The decrease of £2.285m in Financing and Investment Income and Expenditure is technical in nature.
+The major movements are an increase in investment income of £2.005m and a decrease in net interest on the pension liability of £0.461m, offset by a movement of £0.408m in the fair value of investment property.